-Educational Purpose/Responsible Use: Technology is to be used to enhance student learning.
+Educational Purpose/ Responsible Use: Technology is to be used to enhance student learning.
 Students are able to access social networking and gaming sites only under the guidance and supervision of the teacher for the educational outcomes identified within the lesson and given the appropriate age.

 Copyright/Intellectual Property and Identity: All sources obtained for teacher and student work should be properly cited.
 Users are to respect the rights and intellectual property of others in accordance with Federal Copyright Law.
-Transferring copyrighted material to or from a school without the express permission of the owner is a violation of Federal Law and could result in copyright infringement claims.
+Transferring copyrighted material to or from a school without express permission of the owner is a violation of Federal law could result in copyright infringement claims.

-Responsible Use of School Hardware/Devices: All AoP users are responsible for the general care of school-issued hardware/devices.
-Users must report any damage to the school's hardware/device.
+Responsible Use of School-Utilized Hardware/Devices: All AoP users are responsible for the general care of school-utilized hardware, devices, and peripherals.
+Users shall report any damage to the school's hardware or device to the local school tech or school administrators as soon as possible.
 Local school policy may further define faculty, staff, and students' responsibilities and expectations.
 Users may be held liable for any costs associated with device repair or replacement.